nealcaren/academic-kickstart/content/teaching/scraping/index.md

 authors = []

 # Location of event.
-location = "University of North Carolina, Chapel Hill"
+location = "ASC 2019 Pre-Meeting Workshop"

 # Name of event and optional event URL.
-event = "Spring 2020"
+event = "Summer 2019"
 event_url = ""

 # Abstract.
 What's your talk about?
-abstract = "The theory and practice of social and economic justice through taking on roles, informed by classic texts, in elaborate games set in the past."
+abstract = "A practical overview of contemporary methods of digital data collection."

 # Summary.
 An optional shortened abstract.
 summary = ""